enthought/envisage/docs/source/introduction.rst

 1) Core_

-   The Envisage Core, found in the top-level enthought.envisage_ package, defines the basic application architecture including the plugin and extension mechanisms.
+   The Envisage Core, found in the top-level envisage_ package, defines the basic application architecture including the plugin and extension mechanisms.
 All of the other sub-projects are simply collections of plugins that are built on top of the core.